pyrsia/pyrsia/docs/rfc/readme.md

 - Submit a pull request.
 As a pull request, the proposal will receive feedback from the larger community, and the author should be prepared to revise it in response.
 - Build consensus and integrate feedback.
 Proposals that have broad support are much more likely to make progress than those that don't receive any comments.

+### Reviewing a proposal

+Periodically, the team will attempt to review the active proposals.
+We try to dicuss proposals at the bi-weekly team ["Architecture"](https://pyrsia.io/events/) meeting, we schedual additional meetings as need.
+Actions are recorded in the meeting minutes.
+Every accepted feature should have a core team champion, who will represent the feature and its progress.

+### Proposal resolution

 Eventually, the team will decide whether the proposal is a candidate for adoption.

 - A proposal can be modified based upon feedback from the team and community.
 Significant modifications may trigger a new final comment period.